seafile-data/seafile-manual/deploy_pro/multiple_storage_backends.md

 In Seafile server, a storage backend is represented by the concept of "storage class".
 A storage class is defined by specifying the following information:

-- `storage_id`: an internal string ID to identify the storage class.
+* `storage_id`: an internal string ID to identify the storage class.
 It's not visible to users.
 For example "primary storage".
-- `name`: A user visible name for the storage class.
+* `name`: A user visible name for the storage class.
-- `is_default`: whether this storage class is the default.
-If the chosen mapping policy allows users to choose storage class for a library, this would be the default if the user doesn't choose one.
+* `is_default`: whether this storage class is the default.
+This option are effective in two cases:
+  * If the chosen mapping policy allows users to choose storage class for a library, this would be the default if the user doesn't choose one.
+  * For other mapping policies, this option only takes effect when you have some existing libraries before enabling multiple storage backend feature.
+For existing libraries, the system will automatically map them to the default storage backend.
+So in this case you have to set the existing storage backend as the default one.
-- `commits`：the storage for storing the commit objects for this class.
+* `commits`：the storage for storing the commit objects for this class.
 It can be any storage that Seafile supports, like file system, ceph, s3.
-- `fs`：the storage for storing the fs objects for this class.
+* `fs`：the storage for storing the fs objects for this class.
 It can be any storage that Seafile supports, like file system, ceph, s3.
-- `blocks`：the storage for storing the block objects for this class.
+* `blocks`：the storage for storing the block objects for this class.
 It can be any storage that Seafile supports, like file system, ceph, s3.

 commit, fs, and blocks can be stored in different storages.
 This provides the most flexible way to define storage classes.